 From Out-of-State?
 Additional Tips for Enjoying Downtown Denver with Kids

 - Coming from out-of-state?
-Be sure to make time for a side trip to visit one of the many ski towns in the Colorado Rocky Mountains or one of Colorado’s National Parks.
+Be sure to make time for a day trip to visit one of the many ski towns in the Colorado Rocky Mountains or one of Colorado’s National Parks.
 Many visitors come to Colorado just to see Rocky Mountain National Park.
 Of course Colorado Springs and Boulder are also worth a visit.

-- If you are flying in from Denver International Airport take the light rail to downtown Denver and completely avoid driving and parking.
-Denver is very walkable.
+- If you are flying in from Denver International Airport, take the light rail to downtown Denver and completely avoid driving and parking.
+Denver is very walkable and parking is expensive.

 - Many of the downtown Denver hotels will offer complimentary transportation within a specified distance with the hotel cars.
 Pedicabs are also available for hire (see below).

-- Everyone should take a Pedicab Ride.
+- Everyone should take a pedicab ride.
 Our kids spotted these three-wheeled pedal cabs powered by bikers and were fascinated.
-We took a ride just for a couple of blocks to our destination, but they are available for hire to tour visitors around downtown, and I can’t imagine there’s a better way to take in the history ad culture of the area.
+We took a ride just for a couple of blocks to our destination, but they are available for hire to tour visitors around downtown, and I can’t imagine there’s a better way to take in the history and culture of the area.